Building a better world with sustainable urban development

 Despite the futuristic images the term conjures, a ‘smart city’ is merely a well-managed city aided by digital technologies, according to Dr Jennifer Schooling, director of the Cambridge Centre for Smart Infrastructure and Construction.

-Ordnance Survey has helped Dubai and Singapore deliver their smart city initiatives by undertaking geospatial maturity assessments to help them understand their needs and capabilities, and delivering strategic consultancy based on its 200 years of geospatial expertise.
+Ordnance Survey has helped Dubai and Singapore deliver their smart city initiatives by undertaking geospatial readiness assessments to help them understand their needs and capabilities, and delivering strategic consultancy based on its 200 years of geospatial expertise.

 The Happiness Meter is one of Dubai's first strategic 'smart city' initiatives.
 Dubai has adopted a unique metric for measuring success in contrast to GDP.
 Since 2016, the city has had a Minister of State for Happiness, as part of the city’s Happiness Agenda, which aims to make the city the happiest place on Earth.
 As the world’s first city-wide, live sentiment capture engine, the Happiness Meter represents a measurement gauge for the happiness goal.